Return to: College of Liberal Arts

 |SPAN 2304||Spanish for Spanish Spkrs Two||3|

 All students interested in Spanish MUST take the Spanish Placement Exam before enrolling in any Spanish course.
 Failure to comply in taking the exam will cause a delay in the enrollment process.
-The Placement Exam is offered by the Student Assessment and Testing Office, 127 Academic Advising Center (Telephone 915.747.5009 to schedule a testing date).
+The Placement Exam is offered by the Student Assessment and Testing Office, 127 Academic Advising Center (Telephone 915.747.5009 to check on the schedule testing date).
 The Department of Languages and Linguistics reserves the right to rectify errors in placement caused by a student's failure to observe these guidelines, including the option to drop a student enrolled in an inappropriate course.

 Students who have acquired a significant knowledge of French through high school study (usually two years or more) or by some other means are urged to take the French Placement Exam before enrolling.
 The Exam is offered by the Student Assessment and Testing Office, 127 Academic Advising Center (Telephone 915.747.5009 for testing schedule).
 The Department of Languages and Linguistics reserves the right to rectify errors in placement caused by a student's failure to observe these guidelines, including the option to drop a student enrolled in an inappropriate course.
 For further information, including information about the CLEP and AP exams, students should consult the French advisor.

-Arabic, Chinese, German, Hebrew, Italian, Latin, Portuguese, and Russian are also taught in the department and may be used to satisfy the foreign language requirement in the College of Liberal Arts.
+Arabic, Chinese, German, Hebrew, Italian, Latin, Persian, Portuguese, and Russian are also taught in the department and may be used to satisfy the foreign language requirement in the College of Liberal Arts.

 Students who have acquired a significant knowledge of any of the aforementioned languages through high school study (usually two years or more) or by some other means are urged to consult the department chair for advising.
 Students with no or inadequate knowledge of either of these languages should enroll in the first-semester course.